Production

 Can't repeat the past?
 Why of course you can!

-The A Night at Gatsby’s video provides viewers with an immersion into Gatsby’s world that preserves the novel’s voice while being a new model for interactive storytelling.
-The production’s nighttime setting and mix of intimate practical sets and expansive digital sets make it ideal for recording on a virtual production stage.
-The viewer’s immersive perspective from the center-stage patio reveals Gatsby’s mansion and car, bar, orchestra, dancers, Daisy’s mansion, and sky.
+A Night at Gatsby’s provides viewers with an immersion into Gatsby’s world that serves as a new model for interactive storytelling.
+The production’s mix of one intimate practical set and expansive digital extension sets make it ideal for recording on either an LED virtual production stage or a green screen backdrop stage.

 The graphic below provides a summary of the five dramatic scenes arrayed clockwise by time of night from 7pm to 4am around a diagram of the production stage that shows the practical and digital sets.
-The eye represents the central point-of-view of both the VR camera and the viewer.
-The stage integrates the practical set pieces — Gatsby’s library, patio, bar, and orchestra — with digital extensions on LED or green screen panels that serve as both background and lighting for the production.
-The panels display the dynamic digital imagery of Daisy’s mansion and Gatsby’s car flanking his mansion, and the open spaces of the dancers, grounds, pool, and sky to complete the total immersion in Gatsby’s party and its dramatic conversations, activities, music, and atmosphere.
+The eye represents the central point-of-view of both the VR180 camera and the viewer.
+The stage integrates the practical set — Gatsby’s library and patio — with digital extension sets on the LED wall or green screen.
+The extension sets display the dynamic digital imagery of Daisy’s mansion and Gatsby’s car, bar and orchestra flanking his mansion, and the open spaces of the dancers, grounds, pool, and sky to complete the total immersion in Gatsby’s party and its dramatic conversations, activities, music, and atmosphere.

 Interactivity